lacogitolab/lacogitolab.github.io/content/_drafts/2025-11-05-composable-intelligence.md

   learning.
 New knowledge or experience emerges through the construction of new instances or coupling structures.
 Gradual forgetting occurs through the disappearance or decay of existing couplings.
-In this sense, reactive coupling should be self organizing and open ended rather than closed.
+In this sense, reactive coupling should be self-organizing and open ended rather than closed.

 - Compositional Meta Structures: Stable and reusable units formed from reactive couplings to perform higher level and more complex functions such as